dehorsley/colette/paper.md

   is excluded.
 In this case, this weight creates a disincentive to repeatedly excluding the same player.)

-- To limit pairs in the same organisation, we added the weight
+- To limit pairs in the same organisation, we add the weight

   $$
   w^G_{ij} =